ucsf-lgr/ckd-workflow/README.md

 # ckd-workflow
 Repository for "Variants in tubule epithelial regulatory elements mediate most heritable differences in human kidney function" paper.

-If you'd like to run the notebooks, install the libraries included in them, also update all the file paths in there.
+If you'd like to run the notebooks, install the included libraries, and update all the file paths in them.

 ## Primary
-### 00_cellranger_count
+1. 00_cellranger_count
 Runs Cellranger count on the fastq files.

 #### Input